romychs/gotk3/README.md

-Idea to create a fork from the original one of the best [GTK+3 adaptation for golang](https://godoc.org/github.com/gotk3) was not just add another API functions, but came from the other side - create good application example which demostrate all modern GTK+ features (as well as old-style one).
+Idea to create a fork from the original one of the best [GTK+3 adaptation for golang](https://godoc.org/github.com/gotk3) was not just add another API functions, but came from the other side - create good application example written in go, which demostrate all modern GTK+ features (as well as old-style one) and code patterns.

-As a results a lot of refactoring was done with original code, to create in the end example app CoolApp, which contains many patterns to build GTK+3 GUI.
+As a results a lot of refactoring was done with original code, to create on the top example application CoolApp, which contains many code samples to build modern GTK+3 GUI.

 Short list of changes made:
 1) Code refacrored and reformated for better mix of widgets in corresponding files.